yeslogic/fathom/book/src/index.md

 - Fonts: OTF, TTF
 - &hellip;and many more!

-Implementing binary format parsers by hand in a general purpose programming languages is tedious and error-prone, especially when the implementations are derived from natural language specifications that leave room for ambiguity.
+Implementing binary format parsers by hand in general purpose programming languages is tedious and error-prone, especially when the implementations are derived from natural language specifications that leave room for ambiguity.
 Fathom aims to streamline this process for new and existing binary formats.